From corporate grind to full time yogi

-My schedule now consists of teaching regular yoga classes locally, working with the magazine and working on my own side projects.
-And that’s why I’m here – to provide a space to share with you the ways in which I’d love us to work together.
+My schedule now consists of teaching regular yoga classes locally, working with the magazine and working on my own side projects – including freelance writing for a number of publications plus managing my own online publication, Byron Magazine.
+I’m here to provide a space to share with you the ways in which I’d love us to work together.

 I have now been teaching yoga for seven years and it’s still something very close to my heart.
 During this time I have completed more teacher trainings and learned to integrate the philosophies of the practice into my daily life.
 I love teaching and sharing this practice that has taught me so much.
 If you’ve wandered by to practice with me, head over to the Yoga page to find out where I’m teaching.